 You could describe the Demon’s Souls remake as looking and sounding the way you remember the original looking, and doubtless, that’s the intent—but the remake also sort of relies on this process working in reverse: Your emotional response to this more naturalistic, more detailed version relies on you simultaneously remembering its less naturalistic, more stylized equivalent.
 It works best if you can manage to see both at once, layered and blurring.

-This isn’t a problem if the remake is supposed to augment the original, but if the remake is supposed to replace the original—which this one clearly is, since only the remake has active servers, and only the remake runs on a console you can currently (hypothetically) purchase—then the problem is obvious: To achieve its full effect, the remake demands at least a passing familiarity with what it’s replacing.
+This isn’t a problem if the remake is supposed to augment the original, but if the remake is supposed to replace the original—which this one clearly is, since only the remake has active (official) servers, and only the remake runs on a console you can currently (hypothetically) purchase—then the problem is obvious: To achieve its full effect, the remake demands at least a passing familiarity with what it’s replacing.